JetBrains/svg-mixer/packages/postcss-svg-mixer/README.md

     background-size: 101.83% 217.01%;
   }
   ```
-- Adds a message to postcss result.messages with sprite content, filename and
+- Generate sprite and add a message to `result.messages` with sprite content,
-  instance with following format:
+  filename and instance with following format:
   ```
   {
     type: string = 'asset',